What are Product Features?

 When Do Product Features Belong on the Product Roadmap?

-For a more concrete understanding of how this might play out in developing a real product, let’s consider a hypothetical PM who wants to include additional security features in her software application.
+For a more concrete understanding of how this might play out in developing a real product, let’s consider a hypothetical PM who wants to include additional security and cybersecurity features in their software application.

 Let’s look at how these features would fit into a larger product development hierarchy, and then determine whether they should or should not be included on the roadmap.